-Was it really necessary, in order to bring salvation to the world, that the Son of God should be made to suffer the indignation of Incarnation and the horrors of suffering and death?
+Was it necessary, to bring salvation to the world, that the Son of God, the God/Man, should be made to suffer the humbling of Incarnation and the horrors of suffering and death?
 Could not the almighty God of heaven and earth have devised some other means of accomplishing the same end?

-This was the question Boso, the young theological student, pondered, and which he posed to his master, Anselm of Canterbury, for discussion in the latter's great theological treatise, Cur Deus Homo.
+This was the question Boso, the young theological student, pondered, and which he posed to his master, Anselm of Canterbury.
+Anselm made his question the center of discussion in his great theological treatise, Cur Deus Homo.
+We must not take this question for granted, because our unbelieving friends will not.
+They will have questions about why such a good Man should have to die so horrible a death.
+Could God not come up with some more "reasonable" plan?

 To some of his contemporaries, Boso explained, it was irrational for God to act in such a way.
-You have probably heard such comments from some of your own unbelieving friends.
 Yet, as Anselm insisted, "the will of God is never irrational."
-We cannot understand God's ways and works at the same depth He does, but we can understand them as He does, trusting that He knows all things, and does all things well.
-Thus we may find the reasonableness of the Christian doctrine of the Incarnation.
+We cannot understand God's ways and works at the same depth He does, but we can understand them as He intends, trusting that He knows all things, and does all things well.
+Thus we may come to see the reasonableness of the Christian doctrine of the Incarnation.